 The Company has complied with the corporate governance requirements, as

 stipulated under clause 49 of the listing agreement and the stipulated

-certificate of compliance is contained in this Annual Report.
+certifcate of compliance is contained in this annual report.

 FRN301112E, Chartered Accountants, hold office until the conclusion of